Ways a hospital can improve DP process

 "If this is going to be successful, we cannot add another layer of bureaucracy or work," she says.
 "If we're going to put in something new in the process, then we'll have to take something else away, so it's really a re-engineering process."

 It piloted changes.
-Mission Hospital started a pilot project on the medical unit and has planned to add a pilot on the surgical unit, because the challenges are different, McQuiston says.
+Mission Hospital started a pilot project on the medical unit and have planned to add a pilot on the surgical unit, because the challenges are different, McQuiston says.

 "Once we have worked out the kinks of what works and what doesn't, then we'll be ready to look at taking this hospitalwide," she says.